-We expect our 2018 capital plan to be approximately \$3.3 billion, which may be revised if business conditions or the regulatory environment affect our ability to generate sufficient returns on these investments.
+We expect our 2018 capital expenditures to be approximately \$3.2 billion, which is roughly \$100 million less than previously expected.
+Timing of infrastructure renewal projects and work equipment receipts are the primary drivers of the reduced expenditure.
+Further revisions may occur if business conditions or the regulatory environment affect our ability to generate sufficient returns on these investments.